M0hammedImran/docker-and-yarn-completions/README.md

 I got yarn completion scripts from <https://github.com/chrisands/zsh-yarn-completions>

-I just need it to follow a naming convention from easy of use.
+I just need it to follow a naming convention for easy of use.